clover/codelab-remote-pay-cloud/README.md

 +
 +  CloverConnectorListener.prototype.onConfirmPaymentRequest = function(confirmPaymentRequest) {
 +    for (var i = 0; i < confirmPaymentRequest.getChallenges().length; i++) {
-+      // boolean of whether or not we are resolving the last challenge in the Challenges array
++      // Boolean of whether or not we are resolving the last challenge in the Challenges array
 +      var isLastChallenge = i === confirmPaymentRequest.getChallenges().length - 1;
 +
 +      if (confirm(confirmPaymentRequest.getChallenges()[i].getMessage())) {